alilleybrinker/langs-in-rust/README.md

 - [Gluon][gluon]: Gluon is a small, statically-typed, functional programming language designed for application embedding.
 - [rust-prolog][rust-prolog]: Rust implementation of prolog based on SML miniprolog
 - [rtfort][rtforth]: Forth implemented in Rust for real-time applications.
+- [Gleam][gleam]: A statically-typed language for the Erlang VM.
+- [antimony][antimony]: A simple programming language designed for ease-of-use.

 ## Unmaintained Languages